consensusnetworks/casimir/README.md

 ## Status

 Casimir is an early work-in-progress – we will share more of the codebase shortly.
 In the meantime, we linked a few internal design and development resources below to show what's coming.
-Feel free to [join our discord](https://discord.com/invite/Vy2b3gSZx8) if you want to say hello and discuss the project.
+Feel free to join [💬 Casimir Discord](https://discord.com/invite/Vy2b3gSZx8) if you want to say hello and discuss the project.

 ### Design